 This goes hand in hand with a company-wide rollout of tech-enabled corporate cards.
 When all employees use their corporate cards for company expenses, the reimbursement process is eliminated.
 Under the traditional model, employees are expected to fork out from their personal funds and wait for reimbursement.
 Time is wasted by employees completing expense reports, managers chasing up incomplete information, and finance teams reconciling the reports.
-But an intelligent spend management solution does away with this and allows staff to focus on more productive tasks.
+But an intelligent spend management solution does away with this, automates expense reports, and allows staff to focus on more productive tasks.

 Real-time spending approvals and granular budget limits mean you can control precisely how spend occurs before it happens, instead of worrying about it after you’ve reviewed the manual expense report.
 And no more disgruntled employees upset that their reimbursement didn’t get approved.